HarshCasper/Rotten-Scripts/Python/Network_scanner/readme.md

 # Network Scanner in Python
-Python script that can scan all networks connected to same router and give's thier IP and MAC adsress.
+Python script that can scan all networks connected to same router and give's thier respectieve IP and MAC address.

 # Packages Used
 1. Scapy